datastax/dc-failover-demo/README.md

 ![Architecture diagram](https://i.imgur.com/N2OKUZ2.png)

-_Note that each web instance connects to all the Apache Cassandra nodes within the region, regardless of the AZ._
+_Note that each web instance connects to all the Cassandra nodes within the region, regardless of the AZ._

 ## Schema and Queries
 ### Schema